aryklein/docs/kubernetes/kubechetsheet.rst

 ::

-    $ kubectl run webserver --image=nginx --replicas=3 --port=8080 --labels="ver=1,app=webserver,env=prod"
+    $ kubectl run webserver --image=nginx --replicas=3 --port=80 --labels="ver=1,app=webserver,env=prod"
     $ kubectl expose deployment webserver
+    $ kubectl get service

-This service is assigned a new type of virtual IP called a **cluster IP** .
+This service is assigned a new type of virtual IP called a **cluster IP**.
 This is a special IP address the system will load-balance across all of the pods that are identified by the selector.